Vijay Singla: Cabinet minister

+Corruption charges

 On May 24, 2022, Chief Minister Bhagwant Mann removed Singla from the cabinet ministry after charges of corruption against him came up to the notice of CM.
 Punjab Police was ordered by the CM to investigate the case.
 He was arrested by the Punjab Police.
 An employee of the Punjab Health System Corporation had complained against Singla and his assistant.
 Mohali court has sent Singla on 14 day judicial custody till the next hearing on 10 June.

+On May 24, 2022, Chief Minister Bhagwant Mann went live on social media to announce Singla’s arrest.
+He claimed he had personally handed over Singla to the Vigilance Bureau after receiving proof.
+Singla allegedly demanded a 2% commission on contracts/tenders from the Health Department and was linked to a ₹58 crore tender, amounting to a bribe of about ₹1.16 crore.